 The important thing to remember about Dansili’s emergence as a potential successor to his exceptional sire is that – like Danehill – he has made his name with horses sired at comparatively modest fees.
 He stood his first season at £8,000, his second at £10,000 and his next four at £12,500.
-Even so, he has six Gr.1 winners – Rail Link, Harbinger, Zambezi Sun, Price Tag, Proviso and Passage of Time – in these crops and also has a Gr.1 winner from his first higher-priced crop.
+Even so, he has eight Gr.1 winners – Rail Link, Harbinger, Zambezi Sun, Price Tag, Proviso and Passage of Time – in these crops and also has three Gr.1 winners from his first higher-priced crop.

 Dansili had only around 60 two-year-olds in 2007, from that often difficult fourth year, but this crop produced a high percentage of juvenile winners, including the Group winners Proviso and Sense of Joy.
 This crop produced 13 per cent stakes winners, another top performer being the wonderfully consistent Famous Name, who failed by only a head to snatch victory when badly drawn in the Gr.1 Prix du Jockey-Club.

 Dansili’s fifth crop has also produced numerous top performers in Harbinger, Strawberrydaiquiri, Shaweel, Delegator, Zacinto, Bewitched and Father Time.
-A succession of top-class winners from later crops, including Emulous, Zoffany, Fallen For You and The Fugue has firmly established Dansili as one of the best stallions in the world.
+A succession of top-class winners from later crops, including Emulous, Zoffany, Fallen For You, The Fugue, Dank, Winsili, Flintshire, Laughing and Giofra has firmly established Dansili as one of the best stallions in the world.